antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/xml.etree.elementtree.rst

    .. method:: append(subelement)

-      Adds the element *subelement* to the end of this elements internal list of subelements.
+      Adds the element *subelement* to the end of this element's internal list of subelements.
+Raises :exc:`TypeError` if *subelement* is not an :class:`Element`.

    .. method:: extend(subelements)

       Appends *subelements* from a sequence object with zero or more elements.
-      Raises :exc:`AssertionError` if a subelement is not a valid object.
+      Raises :exc:`TypeError` if a subelement is not an :class:`Element`.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.2

-   .. method:: find(match)
+   .. method:: find(match, namespaces=None)

-      Finds the first subelement matching *match*.  *match* may be a tag name or path.
-Returns an element instance or ``None``.
+      Finds the first subelement matching *match*.  *match* may be a tag name or a :ref:`path <elementtree-xpath>`.
+Returns an element instance or ``None``.  *namespaces* is an optional mapping from namespace prefix to full name.

-   .. method:: findall(match)
+   .. method:: findall(match, namespaces=None)

-      Finds all matching subelements, by tag name or path.
-Returns a list containing all matching elements in document order.
+      Finds all matching subelements, by tag name or :ref:`path <elementtree-xpath>`.
+Returns a list containing all matching elements in document order.  *namespaces* is an optional mapping from namespace prefix to full name.

-   .. method:: findtext(match, default=None)
+   .. method:: findtext(match, default=None, namespaces=None)

-      Finds text for the first subelement matching *match*.  *match* may be a tag name or path.
+      Finds text for the first subelement matching *match*.  *match* may be a tag name or a :ref:`path <elementtree-xpath>`.
 Returns the text content of the first matching element, or *default* if no element was found.
-Note that if the matching element has no text content an empty string is returned.
+      Note that if the matching element has no text content an empty string is returned. *namespaces* is an optional mapping from namespace prefix to full name.

    .. method:: getchildren()

-      .. deprecated:: 2.7
+      .. deprecated:: 3.2
          Use ``list(elem)`` or iteration.

    .. method:: getiterator(tag=None)

-      .. deprecated:: 2.7
+      .. deprecated:: 3.2
          Use method :meth:`Element.iter` instead.

-   .. method:: insert(index, element)
+   .. method:: insert(index, subelement)

-      Inserts a subelement at the given position in this element.
+      Inserts *subelement* at the given position in this element.
+Raises :exc:`TypeError` if *subelement* is not an :class:`Element`.

    .. method:: iter(tag=None)